pablo-de-luna/calculator/README.md

 # TOP Calculator

-This is the final calculator project assigned by The Odin Project.
-It serves as a comprehensive exercise to apply all the skills and concepts covered in the course up to this point.
+This is the calculator assigned by The Odin Project.
+I built it to apply all the skills and concepts I've been learning in the course up to this point.
+It was a good exercise in putting everything together.